You may know that your business needs to implement a Zero Trust architecture and deploy policies to...

 You also want a tool that can visualize, so teams can see things the way they want to see them.
 The key step there is to get all the teams aligned to collaboratively review and agree on the policies that you want to enforce to limit the overall attack surface.

 I’ve Started Down the Path – How Can I Ensure Continued Success?

 Long term success depends on building a consistent set of processes your teams will follow daily, weekly, monthly, etc...
 Buy-in from the business, Security, Application, and IT Ops teams are critical.
 Engaged teams feel ownership.
 Once that is in place (and we have seen it in several cases) then the process will accelerate.
 Policy reviews and enforcement move more quickly when the teams are aligned.

 When you have that rhythm going, right people on calls, tools visualizing appropriately to make those decisions, and everyone moving in concert, you are at a point where you can segment an application(s) every week or even faster.
 Then, it is up to the business to determine the appropriate internal resourcing levels, training and operational tools required to meet timelines.
 Some consider leveraging Managed Service Providers (MSP) like BTA to deliver accelerated policy review and ongoing operations.
 BTA considers Time-to-value (TTV) a key differentiator and measure of business value.

 What If My Team Needs Help?

 BTA meets customers where they are.
 We can Architect, Train, and Mentor your teams through deployments on a path to building internal competence and confidence.
 Our proven S.I.M.P.L.E. process delivers consistently repeatable results.
-For customers that would prefer to outsource policy development and ongoing management we offer advisory and fully managed services to help you meet your business and security objectives.
+For customers that would prefer to outsource policy development and ongoing management we offer advisory services and fully managed services to help you meet your business and security objectives.